 i.
 Waiver for good cause shown

 The final rule provides for the ability to seek waivers from disqualification by the Commission upon a showing of good cause that it is not necessary under the circumstances that the exemption be denied.
 Staff has identified a number of circumstances that could, depending upon the specific facts, be relevant to the evaluation of a waiver request for good cause shown: http://www.sec.gov/divisions/corpfin/guidance/disqualification-waivers.shtml.
 Issuers may view past applications and waivers granted under Regulation A by referring to the following page: http://www.sec.gov/divisions/corpfin/cf-noaction.shtml#3b.
-Staff in the Office of Small Business Policy is also available to discuss potential waiver concerns over the phone at (202) 551-3460.
+Staff in the Division of Corporation Finance’s Office of Enforcement Liaison is also available to discuss potential waiver concerns over the phone at (202) 551-3420.

 a.
 Tier 1 Offerings